quangloc99/quangloc99.github.io/_posts/2022-02-19-a-guide-to-test-generation-with-polygon-and-testlib.md

 - The next test is to test a very small test.
 - The next test is for testing the `ensuref` statement, that is, ensuring if the sum of `n` does not exceed $30000$.
-- And finally I add another small random test.
+- And finally, I add another small random test.

-Remember that on Polygon, there is an option for separting tests using `===` (3 equal signs).
+Remember that on Polygon, there is an option for separating tests using `===` (3 equal signs).
 And also note about the must be an empty last line.

 {% include customhighlight.html dir=page.prepdir file="validation-test.txt"